Ab Pentatonic Minor

 Related to this scale is the Ab Pentatonic Minor add2, adding the 2nd degree.
 It can be displayed as follows:

-The Ab Pentatonic Minor add2 scale, is identical to the Ab Minor except for missing the major 6th interval.
+The Ab Pentatonic Minor add2 scale, is identical with the Ab Minor except for missing the major 6th interval.

 Start the audio and play along!
 Use notes from the scale in the diagram above.Normal tempo: